-The roadway is the paved or otherwise improved portion of a public highway ordinarily used for vehicular travel.
-The roadway surface is normally classified as rigid (consisting of Portland Cement Concrete) or flexible (consisting of asphaltic materials).
+The roadway is defined as the area between the outer limits of side slopes or otherwise improved portion of a public highway ordinarily used for vehicular travel.
+A roadway surface is normally classified as flexible (consisting of asphaltic materials) or rigid (consisting of Portland Cement Concrete) pavement.

-A smooth surface with good skid resistance, free of alligator cracks, pumping, pushing, wheel rutting, raveling, frost heaving, and pot holing, is desirable for safe travel by the people we serve.
+It is desirable that the roadway surface provide a safe, smooth driving surface with good skid resistance for the people we serve.
+Roadway distress such as alligator cracks, pumping, pushing, wheel rutting, raveling, frost heaves, and pot holing are defects that need to be addressed.

-Maintenance of the state's roadways must include a program to preserve these characteristics.
-Ideally, the maintenance of pavement should be accomplished with minimum expense and with the least possible traffic disruption.
-Maintenance of pavements is a necessary investment made to protect the pavement from costly renovation or reconstruction.
+Maintenance of the state's roadways is the primary way that unwanted pavement distresses are reduced or eliminated.
+Preferably, the maintenance of pavement should be accomplished with minimum expense and the least possible traffic disruption.
+Maintenance of pavements is a necessary investment performed to prevent costly renovation or reconstruction.

-Preventive maintenance is much more cost effective than performing major repairs.
-Area maintenance staff are required to inspect each section of highway at least once a year to detect and schedule deficiency repairs prior to their becoming a major problem.
+Preventive maintenance is the most cost effective way to extend pavement performance and minimize the need for future costly major repairs.
+Area maintenance staff are required to inspect each section of highway at least once a year to detect and schedule deficiency repairs prior to becoming a major problem.